ajslater/certbot-namecheap-auth-hook/README.md

 ### Hacks

+The main auth script relies on `curl` and `host` to work.
+The first time the auth script runs it will install these for alpine in the certbot container.

-The optionally invoked `tempproxy.sh` script installs openssh for alpine if it's not on the path.
-That will happen the first time you run a new container.
+The optionally invoked proxy facility will install `ssh` for alpine in the certbot container.

 ## docker-compose.yaml